 Location = Sydney City Centre

-Day 2 – Jervis Bay (3 hours from Sydney)
+Day 2 – Sydney to Jervis Bay (3 hours)

-Only a three hour drive from Sydney, Jervis Bay is not to be missed.
+Only a three-hour drive from Sydney to Jervis Bay – this road trip is not to be missed.
 This is one of the coolest places on the Sydney to Melbourne drive.
-The picture perfect paradise is home to the world’s whitest sand, now that’s an aussie achievement.
+The picture-perfect paradise is home to the world’s whitest sand, now that’s an Aussie achievement.
 Hyams Beach is the perfect place is unwind and relax whilst listening to the waves lap against the shoreline.

-- We visited Hyams beach just at the start of the Aussie summer holidays and were expecting to be bombarded with tourists, but to our surprise we were welcomed by nobody.
+- We visited Hyams beach just at the start of the Aussie summer holidays and were expecting to be bombarded with tourists, but to our surprise, we were welcomed by nobody.
 Maybe that was because we got there to witness the most stunning sunrise of our trip so far!
 I would recommend going early to secure number 1, a car parking spot and number 2, a place on the beach.
-Don’t let this but you off though, Hyams Beach may be busy, but it’s a unforgettable magical place that will stay in our hearts forever.
+Don’t let this put you off though, Hyams Beach may be busy, but it’s an unforgettable magical place that will stay in our hearts forever.

 Hyams beach Price = Free